-The types, categories, eligibility criteria, general rights and obligations of each category of membership will be determined by Council from time to time, and may be varied and amended by Council as it sees fit.
+The types, categories, eligibility criteria, general rights and obligations of each category of membership will be determined by Board from time to time, and may be varied and amended by Board as it sees fit.
 Irrespective of the class of membership, an overriding obligation of all members of BSAVA is to behave and act in a manner that promotes and supports BSAVA and its charitable objects.
 High professional standards are considered mandatory and membership may be terminated if members act in a manner which could damage the activities or reputation of BSAVA.
-Removal for this reason, for non-payment of membership fees, or any other reason will be at the sole discretion of Council and follow the removal process outlined below.
+Removal for this reason, for non-payment of membership fees, or any other reason will be at the sole discretion of Board and follow the removal process outlined below.

 Removal of membership

-Members may be removed from the list of active members for non-payment of dues, by virtue of resignation, or as a consequence of a decision by Council to remove either an individual member or an entire class of membership.
+Members may be removed from the list of active members for non-payment of dues, by virtue of resignation, or as a consequence of a decision by Board to remove either an individual member or an entire class of membership.
 Prior to removal from the list of members for non-payment of membership fees, a defaulting member receives a minimum of two requests for payment to be made.

 A member may resign at any time although any obligations including the obligation to pay outstanding fees for the remainder of the relevant membership period will remain.

-In the event that Council removes an entire category of membership, all those affected members will be informed in advance in writing before any changes become effective.
+In the event that Board removes an entire category of membership, all those affected members will be informed in advance in writing before any changes become effective.
 If possible, another relevant class of membership will be offered to the affected members but, if this is not possible, BSAVA will either offer the entitlements of membership until the end of their current membership period or repayment of any fees relating to that period, on a pro-rata basis.

 Data Protection and use of Personal data